5 Web Design Trends You Need to Know

 Make sure your font is readable, scalable, and that there is a text magnification function.
 Along with the font size, make sure visitors of your website have the ability to adjust line and height ratios, text alignment, and letter spacing.

-Color Adjustments
+Colour Adjustments

-For any digital asset, including your website, it is important to check your website’s color contrast and saturation level.
+For any digital asset, including your website, it is important to check your website’s colour contrast and saturation level.
 Through greater contrast, text on the page becomes more legible to those with vision impairment.

 Accessibility comes first.
 By making your content available to everyone, all your visitors can better experience your website, spending more time consuming your content and ultimately engaging with your brand and your product or service.

-Example 1: Avamab Pharma
+Example 1: Ostara

 Example 2: Coal Association